flamencist/ldap4net/README.md

 ### GetNativeLdapPtr

 For own implementations or not implemented OpenLdap functions use ```GetNativeLdapPtr```.
 It's provided pointer to native structure LDAP.
-So we can you this pointer in own implementations.
+So we can use this pointer in own implementations.
 For example, implement "DIGEST-MD5" authentication

 ```cs